uwplse/PUMPKIN-PATCH/README.md

+NOTE (7/3/2024): This plugin is no longer being actively updated to newer version of Coq.
+It works with Coq 8.9.

 Welcome to the PUMPKIN PATCH proof repair plugin suite!
 This plugin suite is a collection of plugins for maintaining proofs as specifications change over time: